Accreditation

 Our institution tracks our candidates’ competency at program completion by tracking the passing of all required licensure exams.
 Some tests are required by the state of Arkansas (Praxis II and for some programs Foundations of Reading Test) and others are required by the program (Praxis PLT and Assessment of Pedagogy).
 When possible, we note test attempts, mean scores, range, and percent pass at the EPP, state, and national levels for comparison.

-For the last three cycles of data, our completers report that they are successfully finding employment as teachers.
-The percentage of completers staying in Arkansas has been around 50% in the last three years.
-Graduates in 2021 represent the highest number of graduates finding jobs in Arkansas (76%) .
-The majority of our completers self-report receiving a salary between $40,000-50,000, with 31% receiving above $50,000.
+For the last three cycles of data, our completers reported that they are successfully finding employment as teachers (90% in 2022).
+The percentage of completers staying in Arkansas hovers around 50%.
+The majority of our completers receive a salary between $40,000-50,000, with 37% receiving above $50,000.
+This information is an important indicator that our completers are finding successful employment.

 Employment Data Charts for Graduates